bluenovaio/bluenovaio.github.io/docs/getting-started/installing-otto.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Installing Otto

+Acceptance Criteria:
-Markdown / instructions on how to install Otto
+- MUST describe how to install Otto ("npm install" and and any config you need to do)
+- SHOULD include a video of us doing this ourselves
+- MUST NOT include how to run a test.
+That will be later.